AbdulrhmanGoni/my-portfolio/README.md

 - HTML <img src="./public/icons/html.svg" style="width: 20px;height: 15px; transform: translate(3px, 3px)">
 - Vite <img src="./public/icons/vite.svg" style="width: 20px;height: 15px; transform: translate(3px, 3px)">

-## Feedback
+## Feedbacks

-I welcome any feedback or suggestions you might have!
-Feel free to open an issue or contact me directly.
+I welcome any feedback or suggestions you might have! <br>
+if you faced any problem in the project or you have any suggestion improves it, or even you have some advices to improve me and my skils, <br>
+Please feel free to open an issue and discuss it with me or contact me directly on [my LinkedIn account](https://www.linkedin.com/in/abdulrhman-goni-857a36275/) or throuth my email abdulrhmangoni@gmail.com

 Thank you for stopping by! 🌟